Unit 6 - Practice Quiz

 C. Two resistors connected in series across the DC power supply.

-D. A capacitor connected to the source.
+D. An inductor connected to the drain.

 8 Which parameter on a JFET datasheet indicates the maximum drain current when the gate is shorted to the source ()?